 Attendance is one of the most significant factors related to school achievement.
 The school, parents, and students share the responsibility of promoting regular attendance.
-Students are required to attend all of their classes in school as well as during distance learning.
+Students are required to attend all of their classes in school.
 Teachers will take attendance each class period.

 To report an absence: Use the ON-LINE ATTENDANCE FORM by 9:30 AM on the day of the absence.
 If the school is not contacted concerning an absence, the absence will be considered unexcused.
 MMS will contact the parents/guardian after three unexcused absences.
 Continued unexcused absences will result in a referral to the Washington County Truancy Diversion Program.
 The entire Student Attendance Policy #503 can be found on the district website or is available at the school or district office.

 What should I do if my student is late for school?

 *Late due to a medical or dental/ortho appointment?
 All facilities/offices will print you an attendance ticket/note for your student to return to school.
 Please remind your student to bring it to the main office when they arrive after school has started.